matbun/RGB-D-Domain-Adaptation-for-Object-Recognition/README.md

 This **domain shift** can be reduced with different techniques of *domain adaptation*.

 In this work we propose an improvement to the previous work of Robbiano et al.
 "Unsupervised domain adaptation through inter-modal rotation for rgb-d object recognition".
+The final project report can be found in this repo as well.

 ## Domain adaptation